Dundas House: Commercial use

 Dundas House was acquired by the Royal Bank of Scotland in 1825 for £35,300.
 The interior was altered in 1825 and 1828 by Archibald Elliot the Younger, and in 1836 by William Burn.
 Much of these alterations were removed by John Dick Peddie in 1857 when a banking hall with a distinctive pierced dome was added to the rear of the existing house.

 In 1834, a statue of John Hope, 4th Earl of Hopetoun, who had served as Governor of the Bank 1820–23, was placed in the garden in front of Dundas House.
 The statue was originally commissioned in 1824 by a group of high ranking persons in Edinburgh, led by James Gibson-Craig, from the sculptor Thomas Campbell.
 Campbell created it in Rome and it was shipped to Britain in 1828.
-The current position was agreed by the architect in January 1830, and an appropriate plinth was designed to respect the frontage of Dundas House.
-Although several sources state that the statue was designed for Charlotte Square, there is no evidence of any plans for locating on that site, and Hope's link to the Royal Bank make Dundas House a more obvious first choice.
+The statue was originally commissioned for Charlotte Square. but its location on the courtyard of Dundas House was agreed by the architect in January 1830, and an appropriate plinth was designed to respect the frontage of Dundas House.

 In 1972 the 19th-century banking screens and counters were removed and replaced by white marble counters.